dyninst/dyninst/docs/symtabAPI/overview.rst

 Object File
    An :cpp:class:`object <Object>` file is the representation of code that a compiler or assembler generates by processing a source code file.
-It represents .o’s, a.out’s and shared libraries.
+It represents .o's, a.out's and shared libraries.

 Region
    A :cpp:class:`region <Region>` is a contiguous area of the file that contains